MEET THE JUDGES: 2020

 Paula is a fine art graduate of the National College of Art and Design, Dublin.
 Paula has been a buyer for Arnott's the past 20 years.
 In 2011 she was part of the creation of the Irish Crafts Collection at Arnott's.
 The collection brings together 23 Irish designers under one umbrella brand.
-Developed in conjunction with the Design & Crafts Council of Ireland (DCCoI), the idea was to give small Irish craftmakers the opportunity to become listed in a department store, a process that Paula says is often prohibitive for small makers working on their own.
+Developed in conjunction with the Design & Crafts Council Ireland (DCCI), the idea was to give small Irish craftmakers the opportunity to become listed in a department store, a process that Paula says is often prohibitive for small makers working on their own.

 ROUND 2 JUDGES